Tyrrrz/Contextual/Readme.md

 Contexts are generally very useful for propagating infrastructural concerns across long chain of method calls.
 One such example is propagating cancellation signals: instead of routinely passing `CancellationToken` as parameter to every method, we can simply establish a shared context.

-To do that, we need to create a context that encapsulates a cancellation token:
+To do that, create a context that encapsulates a cancellation token:

 ```csharp
 class CancellationContext : Context